-''' // Get the translated text for the currently set culture string t = GlobalizationHandler.GetTranslation("translation key"); '''
+''' // Get the translated text for the currently set culture string t = GlobalizationHandler.GetTranslation("translation_key"); '''

-1.3.6 StarSuite.Core.Modules.Security
+1.2.11.
+StarSuite.Core.Modules.Security

 The StarSuite.Core.Modules.Security namespace contains the interfaces for users, groups and access rights.
 The logic is then implemented in different assemblies depending on data source.
-The StarSuite.
-Security.
-Internal. dll assembly (shipped with the installation) is an implementation of StarSuite.Core.Modules.Security that uses the SQL Server database as a
+The StarSuite.Security.Internal.dll assembly (shipped with the installation) is an implementation of StarSuite.Core.Modules.Security that uses the SQL Server database as a source.
+By creating your own SecurityHandler the choosen data source would be without limits.

-1.3.7 StarCommunity.Core
+1.2.12.
+StarCommunity.Core

-The StarCommunity.Core namespace contains the important StarCommunitySystem and StarCommunityContextclasses that give developer's access to the EPiServer Community SecurityHandler.
+The StarCommunity.Core namespace contains the important StarCommunitySystem and StarCommunityContext classes that gives developers access to the StarCommunity SecurityHandler.

-''' // Get the sql connection string from the starcommunity context string cs = StarCommunitySystem.CurrentContext.SqlConnectionString; '''
+// Get the sql connection string from the starcommunity context string cs = StarCommunitySystem.CurrentContext.SqlConnectionString;

-1.3.8 StarCommunity.Core.Modules
+1.2.13.
+StarCommunity.Core.Modules

-This namespace contains the interface IStarCommunityEntity and the abstract implementation class StarCommunityEntityBase.
-IStarCommunityEntity implements the blueprint for tagging, attributes, rating and categorization.
+This namespace contains the interface IStarCommunityEntity and the abstract implementation classStarCommunityEntityBase.IStarCommunityEntity implements the blueprint for tagging, attributes, rating and categorization.
 Also the Author classes and interfaces are located here, allowing for guests and users to identify themselves when making posts.

-1.3.9 StarCommunity.Core.Modules.Security
+1.2.14.
+StarCommunity.Core.Modules.Security

-StarCommunity.Core.Modules.Security namespace contains extended interfaces the Star Suite.
-Core.
-Modules.
-Security names pace.
-Extensions include implementation of IStar Community Entity on users and groups and the ability to store users for later activation by e-mail etc. The assembly StarCommunity.Security.Internal.dll is an implementation of this that uses the SQL Server database as a data source.
+The StarCommunity.Core.Modules.Security namespace contains extended interfaces based on theStarSuite.Core.Modules.Securitynamespace.
+Extensions include imlementation of IStarCommunityEntity on users and groups and the ability to store users for later activation by e-mail etc. The assembly StarCommunity.Security.Internal.dll is an implementation of this that uses the SQL Server database as a data source.

 '''

 // Get the currently logged in user.
 DefaultSecurity should be

 // StarComunity.Security.Internal.SecurityHandler since no other

 // handler is installed.

+'''

 IUser u = (IUser)StarCommunitySystem.
 CurrentContext.DefaultSecurity.CurrentUser;

-'''

-1.3.10 StarCommunity.Core.Modules.Tags
+1.2.15.
+StarCommunity.Core.Modules.Tags

-This namespace contains the Tags core module whose functionality spans over all the EPiServer Community modules, and optionally it may extend to third party modules as well.
+This namespace contains the Tags core module whose functionality spans over all the StarCommunity modules, and optionally it may extend to third party modules as well.
 It allows for tagging an entity of any type (implementing the ITaggableEntity interface) with a tag.
-A tag cloud may then be generated for the tags globally or by site and/or type

-See the section 2.6.2 for implementation details.
+A tag cloud may then be generated for the tags globally or by site and/or type See the section 0 for implementation details.

-1.3.11 StarCommunity.Core.Modules.Rating
+1.2.16.
+StarCommunity.Core.Modules.Rating

-This namespace contains the Rating core module whose functionality spans over all the EPiServer Community modules, and optionally it may extend to third party modules as well.
+This namespace contains the Rating core module whose functionality spans over all the StarCommunity modules, and optionally it may extend to third party modules as well.
 It allows for rating an entity of any type (implementing the IRatableEntity interface) providing a rating value.
 Entities may then be retrieved based on their average rating.
 See section 2.3 for implementation details.

-1.3.12 StarCommunity.Core.Modules.Categories
+1.2.17.
+StarCommunity.Core.Modules.Categories

-This namespace contains the Categories core module whose functionality spans over all the EPiServer Community modules, and optionally it may extend to third party modules as well.
+This namespace contains the Categories core module whose functionality spans over all the StarCommunity modules, and optionally it may extend to third party modules as well.
 It allows for categorizing an entity of any type (implementing the ICategorizableEntity interface) providing one or many categories.
-Entities may then be retrieved based on their categorization.
-See section 2.3.5 for implementation details.
+Entities may then be retrieved based on their categorization.See section 2.4 for implementation details.

-1.3.13 StarCommunity.Core.Modules.Attributes
+1.2.18.
+StarCommunity.Core.Modules.Attributes

-This namespace contains the Attributes core module whose functionality spans over all the EPiServer Community modules, and optionally it may extend to third party modules as well.
+This namespace contains the Attributes core module whose functionality spans over all the StarCommunity modules, and optionally it may extend to third party modules as well.
 It allows for binding attribute values of primitive or complex types to an entity of any type (implementing the IAttributeExtendableEntity interface).
 See section 2.5 for implementation details.

-1.3.14 StarCommunity.Core.Modules.Queries
+1.2.19.
+StarCommunity.Core.Modules.Queries

-This namespace contains the Queries core module whose functionality spans over all the EPiServer Community modules, and optionally it may extend to third party modules as well.
+This namespace contains the Queries core module whose functionality spans over all the StarCommunity modules, and optionally it may extend to third party modules as well.
 It exposes the base functionality of queries and criteria and is not used directly, but instead through implementations of these base classes.
 Queries allows for retrieving dynamically filtered results.
-See section 2.6 for implementation details.